XpiritBV/CodeToCloud-Workshop/Challenges/Prequisites/Readme.md

 * A Pull Request with scripts and instructions will be created for you.

 ## Variables
-* In some scripts we use variables like $resourceGroupName and $webappName.
-Based on the settings.json file, that is stored in you.workshop folder, we generated a PowerShell Profile for you.
+In some scripts we use variables like `$resourceGroupName` and `$webappName`.
+Based on the settings.json file, that is stored in your .workshop folder, we generated a PowerShell Profile for you.
 This profile contains the PowerShell variables that are used with the values you provide in the settings.json

+### Next Step
+When you are done, move to the [first challenge](Challenges/Module0-Introduction/Introduction.md)